CS411DSO-SU25/cs411-academicworld-dashboard/README.md

     - Most cited paper (title and year)

   - **Why:**
-    Offers a centralized, comprehensive view of each faculty member—valuable for prospective students seeking an advisor, researchers interested in collaborations, or administrators reviewing academic records.
+    Offers a centralized, comprehensive view of each faculty member valuable for prospective students seeking an advisor, researchers interested in collaborations, or administrators reviewing academic records.
 The ability to edit profile details (for authorized users) supports data maintenance and cleaning directly from the dashboard, ensuring accuracy across MySQL, MongoDB, and Neo4j.

   - **How:**
     - When a faculty member is selected, the widget queries MySQL to retrieve profile details, publication stats, and research interests, displaying them in a visually organized card.